asatpathy314/ctf-writeups/src/content/blog/kernel-kombat-ctf-padding.md

 tags:
   - rev
   - crypto
+  - python

-description: A short writeup on a simple rev challenge at Kernel Kombat CTF
+description: A writeup on a simple rev/crypto challenge at Kernel Kombat CTF
 ---

 ## Table of contents